Skip to content

 1. Web interface

-worker-{queue number} Worker unit, used to execute user scripts, including:
+worker-{queue number} Work unit, used to execute user scripts, including:

 Also handles some system-level background tasks